pszemraj/vid2cleantxt/README.md

 A _rough_ timeline of what has been going on in the repo:

--   Oct 2022 - Redesign as Python package vs. assortment of python scripts/notebooks that happen to share a repository and do similar things.
+-   Oct 2022 - Redesign as Python package as opposed to an assortment of python scripts/notebooks that happen to share a repository and do similar things.
 -   Feb 2022 - Add backup functions for spell correction in case of NeuSpell failure (which at the time of writing is a known issue).
 -   Jan 2022 - add huBERT support, abstract the boilerplate out of Colab Notebooks.
 Starting work on the PDF generation w/ results.
 -   Dec 2021 - greatly improved runtime of the script, and added more features (command line, docstring, etc.)